klasabots/docs/docs/en/guide/commands/channelinfo.md

 ### Limit

 It shows the number of people.
- By the way, if there is no limit, it is `Infinity(無限)` .
+By the way, if there is no limit, it is `Infinity`.